riganti/dotvvm-docs/Pages/concepts/localization-and-cultures/formatting-dates-and-numbers.md

-# Formatting Dates and Numbers
+# Formatting dates and numbers

 If you need the user to enter dates or numeric values, you may need to use the user-friendly formatting for these values.
 The formatting uses the culture in which the HTTP request was processed.
 See the [Globalization](/docs/tutorials/basics-globalization/{branch}).

-## Formatting Values
+## Formatting values

 The [Literal](/docs/controls/builtin/Literal/{branch}) can apply a format string to viewmodel values.
 If you need to output a date or number value in the page, you can use the following syntax: